jasjotp/birth_rates_analysis/README.md

 ## Interpretation of Trends

 - **Canada's declining share** of global births suggests either a relatively slower population growth or lower fertility rates compared to global averages.
-- Despite Canada’s population increasing, **its global significance in birth contribution has declined**.
+- Despite Canada’s population increasing, **its birth contribution has declined**.
 - **Global births rose steadily** from ~1.35B in 1960 to over 2B in 2023.
 - The slight decline in birth counts in Canada over time (from ~478K to ~352K) also supports concerns around **aging populations** and **slowing growth**.